oforge/vue-boilerplate/README.md

 # Oforge Vue conventions and best practices
-This project should be used as a code convention guideline and for future projects.
+This project should be used as a code convention guideline and style/coding guide for future projects.

 When working on large scale projects. it is always a good idea to have conventions, style and code guidelines for the developer team.
 This makes it easier to understand,